foundata/guidelines/oci-container-image-guide.md

 - `org.opencontainers.image.vendor`. `IG0240`<a id="ig0240"></a>
 - `org.opencontainers.image.created` as an RFC 3339 timestamp when the build system supplies a controlled value. `IG0241`<a id="ig0241"></a>
+- License information for the contained software through an attached SPDX SBOM, and for the build definition through REUSE metadata.
+  `IG0434`<a id="ig0434"></a>

 **You MUST NOT:**